TNL-Project/TNL/Documentation/UsersGuide/Pointers/ug_Pointers.md

 something that, when it is performed even in CUDA kernels, may help significantly with finding bugs in a code.
 To do this, we need to transfer not only pointers to the data but also complete metadata on the device.
-It is simple if the structure which is supposed to be transfered on the GPU does not have pointers to metadata.
+It is simple if the structure which is supposed to be transferred on the GPU does not have pointers to metadata.
 See the following example:

 \include codeSnippetSharedPointer-1.cpp